-Recently, with Henry starting preschool this year, I’ve starting thinking about life skills and wondering if Henry can do what he should be doing at this time.
+When Henry started preschool, I started thinking about life skills for kids to know and wondering if Henry can do what he should be doing at this time.

 Deborah suggests that parents encourage independence in their child by:

-- Helping their child learn how to put on or take off their own coat or jacket.
+- Assist their child learn how to put on or take off their own coat or jacket.

 - Helping their child learn to stuff their mittens in a pocket or hat when they take it off rather than just dropping them on the floor.